-The indicative asset allocation for The Fund is to invest a minimum of 30% of its NAV in fixed income securities, Islamic money market instruments and liquid assets.
-Generally, The Fund may invest up to 70% of its NAV in equities.
+The indicative asset allocation for The Fund is to invest a minimum of its NAV in fixed income securities, Islamic money market instruments and liquid assets.
+Generally, The Fund may invest up to a maximum of 20% of its NAV in equities.